fffaraz/awesome-cpp/README.md

 * [bzip2](http://www.bzip.org/) - A freely available, patent free, high-quality data compressor.
 [BSD]
 * [doboz](https://bitbucket.org/attila_afra/doboz/overview) - Compression library with very fast decompression. [zlib]
+* [PhysicsFS](https://icculus.org/physfs/) - PhysicsFS is a library to provide abstract access to various archives.
+It is intended for use in video games, and the design was somewhat inspired by Quake 3's file subsystem. [zlib]
+* [KArchive](https://projects.kde.org/projects/frameworks/karchive) - KArchive is a library for creating, reading, writing and manipulating file archives.
+It provides easy to use classes for manipulation of archive file formats like zip and tar.
+It also provides transparent compression and decompression of data, using formats like gzip, via a subclass of QIODevice.
+[LGPL]
 * [LZ4](https://code.google.com/p/lz4/) - Extremely Fast Compression algorithm.
 [BSD]
 * [LZHAM](https://code.google.com/p/lzham/) - Lossless data compression library with a compression ratio similar to LZMA but with much faster decompression.
 [BSD]
 * [LZMA](http://www.7-zip.org/sdk.html) - The default and general compression method of 7z format.
 [LGPL]